fanduel-oss/refract/README.md

 The example below uses `refract-rxjs` to send data to localstorage.

 Every time the `username` prop changes, its new value is sent into the stream.
-The stream debounces the input for two seconds, then maps it into an object (with a `type` of `localstorage`) under the key `payload`.
-Each time an effect is emitted from this pipeline, the handler calls `localstorage.setItem` with the effect's `payload` property.
+The stream debounces the input for two seconds, then maps it into an object (with a `type` of `localstorage`) under the key `value`.
+Each time an effect with the correct type is emitted from this pipeline, the handler calls `localstorage.setItem` with the effect's `name` and `value` properties.

 ```js
 const aperture = initialProps => component => {